Idalion: The ancient city

 Production by the mint dating from 535 BC shows the city's authority and prosperity.
 The fortified palace was also a sign of this prosperity as it is one of the few, and the largest known, in Cyprus.

-The first Kings of Idalion were Greek as shown from coin inscriptions and the important Idalion Tablet.
+The first kings of Idalion were Greek as shown from coin inscriptions and the Idalion Tablet.
 The tablet also shows that the last king, Stakyspros, was democratic in governing by decisions taken with a council of citizens and the resulting documented laws discovered in the temple of Athena.
-It also shows that there was a social welfare system during the sieges of the city by the Persians and Kitions of 478-470 BC.
+It also shows that there was a social welfare system during the sieges of the city by the Persians and Kitions of 478–470 BC.
 The king was the biggest landowner and borders of plots were registered.

-The city was conquered by Kition, a Phoenician city at that time, in about 450 BC.
+The city was conquered by Kition, a Phoenician city at the time, c.
+450 BC.
 The palace became their administrative centre; the archive of tax payments was discovered here.
 Under Kition the city became the centre of a cult of Aphrodite and of the Helleno-Phoenician deity Resheph-Apollo.

 From 300 BC the palace and west acropolis were abandoned and the city became centered on the east acropolis, around the special sanctuaries for Aphrodite and Adonis which continued their importance.

 The city existed in Hellenistic and Roman times but its extent is not yet known.

 "Rosemary scented Idalium" appears in the poetry of Propertius and others as the place where Venus (or Aphrodite, the original pre-Greek Queen of Heaven) met Adonis (the original pre-Greek consort of the Queen of Heaven, or 'Lord').

 Cypro-Syllabic script

 Cypro-Syllabic script (11th to 2nd century BC) was deciphered based on the Cypriot-Phoenician bilingual text of Idalion which is now in the British Museum's collection.
-Starting with the Cypriot-Phoenician bilingual text of Idalion (a dedication to the god Reshef Mikal – identified as Apollo Amyklos – 4th century BC), George Smith carried out a first attempt at interpretation in 1871, later developed and improved, thanks also to the Idalion Tablet, by the Egyptologist Samuel Birch (1872), the numismatist Johannes Brandis (1873), the philologists Moritz Schmidt, Wilhelm Deeke, Justus Siegismund (1874) and the dialectologist H.L.
-Ahrens (1876).
+Starting with the Cypriot-Phoenician bilingual text of Idalion (a dedication to the god Reshef Mikal – identified as Apollo Amyklos – 4th century BC), George Smith carried out a first attempt at interpretation in 1871, later developed and improved, thanks also to the Idalion Tablet, by the Egyptologist Samuel Birch (1872), the numismatist Johannes Brandis (1873), the philologists Moritz Schmidt, Wilhelm Deeke, Justus Siegismund (1874) and the dialectologist H. L. Ahrens (1876).